asamuzaK/urlSanitizer/README.md

 * **Exceptional Invalid URL Handling (Fail-Fast)**
   * For **invalid URLs** (such as malformed schemes or unparseable formats), `url-sanitizer` uses a fail-fast architecture based on `URL.parse()`, avoiding unnecessary sanitization steps after validation failure.
 * **Deep Inspection for High-Risk Payloads**
-  * For **complex Data URLs**, `url-sanitizer` prioritizes security over raw execution speed.
+  * For **Data URLs** and **Blob URLs**, `url-sanitizer` prioritizes security over raw execution speed.
 The following inspection pipeline is applied:
+    1. If Blob URL is given, convert it to a Data URL.
-    1. Parses and normalizes the Data URL structure.
+    2. Parses and normalizes the Data URL structure.
-    2. Decodes Base64 payloads when present.
+    3. Decodes Base64 payloads when present.
-    3. Decodes URL-encoded content and numeric character references.
+    4. Decodes URL-encoded content and numeric character references.
-    4. Sanitizes embedded HTML/SVG content using `DOMPurify`.
+    5. Sanitizes embedded HTML/SVG content using `DOMPurify`.
-    5. Re-encodes the purified payload into a safe URL representation.
+    6. Re-encodes the purified payload into a safe URL representation.

 ## Acknowledgments